nju-websoft/NJU_DBPractice/README.md

 ## Lab Configuration System

-WSDB features a flexible configuration system that allows you to choose between compiling labs from source or using pre-compiled gold-standard libraries for each lab individually.
+NJUDB features a flexible configuration system that allows you to choose between compiling labs from source or using pre-compiled gold-standard libraries for each lab individually.

 ### Quick Start